 He had one hell of a fight on his hands against you.
 It took all he had to fight you.
 He was already weak from the surgery, complications and subsequent long recovery, but fight you he did.
 For six long months.
 You tore at his body, you messed with his mind, you made him at times, doubt his desire to carry on fighting you, but trust me when I say that those doubts were momentary.
 They only occurred in the rare weak moments when he hurt too much.
 When he felt too exhausted.
 But you underestimated him.
 He fought you hard and it is at this point Cancer, that I should tell you that you can never win against us.
 Never.
 You have so many victories, have beat so many people, but I need you to know that this is a battle you can not win, and I am going to tell you why.

 But first… You changed my husband that year.
-You changed the man I have known for almost 30 years, into a man I wasnt sure of.
+You changed the man that I met at the vending machine, the man I have known for almost 30 years, into a man I wasn’t sure of.
 For the first time ever there were sides of my husband that I did not recognise.
 Cancer, and your ole buddy Chemo, can do that to a person.
 You made him fight demons that only he could see.
 Twisted his mind, tested his soul.
 You made him hurt from the top of his head right down to his toes.
 You weakened him physically, something he has never before experienced.
 You made him question his own strength, his desire to fight.
 You made him terrified, but not for himself, never for himself, you made him terrified of causing us, his family, so much pain, so much hurt in our hearts.
 You made him feel guilty for the tears and heartache that he saw in us, his families eyes.
 You made his own eyes look so, so sad when he looked at our boys.
 I could see in them the rawness of his fear and desperate longing to stay with them.
 You broke all our hearts.
 You stole our happy for a year, and rocked the very foundation of our home.

 You was able to do this Cancer, because my husband is our happy.
 He is the foundation of our home.
 The strength.
 The pillar that holds up and supports me, my sons.
 The beacon that lights up our home and path when darker times have hit in the past.
 He is our home.
 You made us have to pause life for a while, something that we have never done.
 You made us live with real, crippling fear.
 You made my sons have to shoulder what they took on as their responsibility when they found their Mum crying, saw their Dad hurting.
 They were just boys, trying to juggle all this as well as get through GCSE’s and College exams.
 I hate you so much for doing that.
 They were just boys.